buttplugio/buttplug/spec/protocol-spec/specific.md

 # Specific Device Messages

+Messages for controlling specific device brands or models.

+---
 ## KiirooCmd

 **Description:** Causes a device that supports Kiiroo style commands to run whatever event may be related.
 More information on Kiiroo commands can be found in STPIHKAL.